-These are frequently asked questions and their answers.
-If your question is not here, please don't hesitate to contact us directly.
-We would be glad to help!
+If your question is not here, please contact us so we can help!

-- Can I apply to the program if I am a current KU student or a transfer student?
+- Can I apply to Honors if I am a current KU student or a transfer student?

-- What are the differences between regular courses and honors courses at KU?
+- What are the differences between honors and non-honors courses at KU?

-- Does the Honors Program provide scholarships for incoming students?
+- Does Honors provide scholarships for incoming students?

-- Are students in the honors program required to live in special housing?
+- Are Honors students required to live in special housing?

-- If I am not admitted to the Honors Program, can I still take honors courses?
+- If I am not admitted to Honors, can I still take honors courses?

 - How long does it take to review my application?

-If an Honors student fulfills the Honors Program completion requirements, they will graduate from KU with University Honors.
-(Other recognitions of academic excellence on campus include departmental honors, distinction and highest distinction, and membership in honors societies.)
+Honors students complete the KU Honors graduation requirements to graduate with University Honors distinction.
+Other recognitions of academic excellence on campus include departmental honors, distinction and highest distinction, and membership in honors societies.

-Honors courses at KU are small and intimate and are taught by top faculty.
-They cultivate critical thinking, in-depth discussion, skill in self-expression, and independent analysis of course material.
-Honors courses are designed to enhance learning and stimulate discussion.
-Early contact with faculty provides students with the possibility of securing excellent recommendations for opportunities later on.
+Honors courses at KU are small, seminar-style classes taught by exceptional Honors faculty.
+For honors courses, the average class size is 17 students.
+Honors courses cultivate critical thinking, in-depth discussion, skill in self-expression, and independent analysis of course material.
+Our courses are designed to enhance learning and stimulate discussion.
+Early contact with faculty provides students with the possibility of securing excellent recommendations for opportunities to come.

-While the Honors Program provides opportunity awards for current students, it does not offer scholarships for incoming students.
+While the Honors Program provides Honors Opportunity Awards for current students, it does not offer scholarships for incoming students.
 If you are interested in receiving a scholarship as an incoming student, visit Financial Aid & Scholarships1 for more information.

 Honors students are not required to live in special housing, and students who plan to live on campus may choose from a variety of housing options.

 The Honors Program does recommend that students live on campus for at least their first year.
-As the official Honors Program residence hall, Templin Hall gives preference to KU Honors student housing requests and provides an enriching environment conducive to learning.
+Templin Hall is the Honors living-learning community and provides an enriching academic environment.
 Honors students may also consider the scholarship halls in which 50 men or women live in an academic cooperative-living setting at a reduced cost.

-All student housing is coordinated through the Department of Student Housing.
-Visit their website for more information or to apply for housing.
+All student housing is coordinated through Student Housing.

 Thank you for applying!
-For incoming freshmen applying during in the fall, due to the high volume of applications we receive, please allow 4-6 weeks for your Honors Program decision letter to arrive in the mail.
+For incoming freshmen, please allow 4-6 weeks for your Honors Program decision letter to arrive in the mail.